mitomchieu/99Tech_Phung_Ngoc_Quang_Huy/problem6/README.md

 1. **Frontend:**

    - Sends API requests to update scores and fetch top scores.
-   - Listens to SSE stream for real-time updates.
+   - Listens to Socket stream for real-time updates.
 2. **Backend:**

    - Validates and processes incoming requests.